 The bottom line is that marketing teams cannot take an extended period off.
 They need to continue to concentrate their efforts on business goals and growth.
 Since marketers have a limited time frame, growth-driven design, also referred to as GDD, gives marketers the ability to complete both jobs, web redesign, and marketing.

 Defining Growth-Driven Website Design

 Growth-driven design successfully reduces the risks of using traditional web design methods.
-The growth-driven approach uses a structured approach which drastically condenses the time to launching the website by concentrating efforts solely on learning and development.
+The growth-driven approach uses a structured approach that drastically condenses the time to launch the website by concentrating efforts solely on learning and development.

 How Does Growth-Driven Website Design Work

-- Creating a strategy and goal - It is critical to create a strategy or plan in advance, which also describes how the site will be launched upon completion
+- Creating a strategy and goal - It is critical to creating a strategy or plan in advance, which also describes how the site will be launched upon completion

 - Develop buyer personas - By creating buyer personas, you will understand who you are trying to reach.